Connerrrrr/CSCD01CourseWork/a1/README.md

 ![alt text](https://github.com/UTSCCSCD01/course-project-apple_team/blob/master/a1/Images/Dependency_Injection_Sequence_Diagram.svg "Sequence Diagram of Dependency Injection")

-Dependency injection plays a very important role when implementing IoC(Inversion of Control).
-The main purpose of dependency injection is to create the dependents objects outside the class and provide this object to a class through different ways.
-Dependency injection can broadly be separated into three different types, which are Constructor injection, Property Injection and Method Injection.
-Constructor injection will go through a constructor, Property injection will go through a property and method injection will go through a method.
-As our team read through the code of scikit-learn, we found out that there are lots of places that have been implemented using Dependency injection.
-Most of their codes are using Constructor injection.
+Dependency injection plays a significant role when implementing IoC(Inversion of Control).
+The primary purpose of dependency injection is to create the dependent objects outside the class and provide this object to a class in different ways.
+Dependency injection can broadly be separated into three different types: Constructor Injection, Property Injection, and Method Injection.
+Constructor injection will go through a constructor, Property Injection will go through a property, and Method Injection will go through a method.
+As our team read through the code of scikit-learn, we found out that many places have been implemented using Dependency injection.
+Most of their codes are using Constructor Injection.

 #### Code Example